 Smaller Companies Face Uneven Playing Field

-Smaller operations often lack significant business activity to support additional expenses required from the ICAO-designed SMS prescription.
+Smaller operations often lack the significant business activity to support additional expenses required from the ICAO-designed SMS prescription.
 This results in "half-implemented-paper-SMS" that may pass audit review, but not reap desired benefits.

 As a rule of thumb, if your operation has more than 15-20 employees, you should be seeing SMS financial returns within three years with a proper SMS implementation.
-If you find yourself as one of these small, disadvantaged companies, I encourage you to research TASSC's affordable, basic compliance database, appropriately labelled ABC.
+If you find yourself as one of these small, disadvantaged companies, I encourage you to research TASSC's affordable, basic compliance database, appropriately labeled ABC.

 Who Benefits from Advanced Aviation SMS Series?

 Advanced Aviation SMS is a business-education topic reserved for sincere aviation professionals.
-If you only want a "check- the-box SMS," waste no time here.
+If you only want a "check-the-box SMS" waste no time here.
 These are not get-rich-quick tips.
 To become successful, they require a properly implemented SMS with an integrated, highly-interconnected system based on the entire "Four Pillar SMS framework."